Wildix/xBeesConnect/README.md

 ## Context
 #### `getContext(): Promise<Response>`

-Retrieves current xBees context data.
-Data may be different depending on context (TBD description of context variants)
+Retrieves current x-bees context data.
+The data may be different depending on context.

 ```js
 useEffect(() => {